bluerobotics/bluerobotics.github.io/brov2/assembly.md

 2. Remove the Aluminum End Cap with 14 Holes by removing the six M3x12 screws using the M2.5 hex driver.
 Place the M3x12 screws, clips (small L-shaped parts), and face seal O-ring in a safe place.

 	<img src="/brov2/cad/electronics-assembly-step2-annotated.png" class="img-responsive" style="max-width:900px" />

-	[picture of the update electronics tray with the end cap removed]

 ## Installing the Penetrators